 ICA, founded in Oberlin in 1952, was the nation’s first non-profit regional art conservation center.

 Originally known as the Intermuseum Conservation Association, ICA was established by the directors of six major Midwestern museums in order to provide professional, high quality, and cost-effective art conservation services and specialized graduate level conservation education.
 ICA became the model used by the National Endowment for the Arts when it incentivized a network of similar centers across the United States in 1971.
 In 2003, ICA relocated to a newly renovated facility in Cleveland’s Ohio City neighborhood to be closer to the population that it serves.
-ICA's historic building houses conservation laboratories, climate-controlled art storage, workshops, and a large space fronting Detroit Avenue, which will be renovated as an education and community space in 2020.
+In 2022 ICA moved from the historic Vitrolite building in Cleveland's Hingetown neighborhood to a new facility in the Pivot Center for Art, Dance, and Expression at 2937 W. 25th St., Cleveland, Ohio 44113.

 BLACK LIVES MATTER!